FontCustom/fontcustom/README.md

 ### Configuration

-To manage settings between compiles, run `fontcustom config` to generate a `fontcustom.yml` template.
+To manage settings between compiles, run `fontcustom config` to generate a config file.
+Inside, you'll find a list of [**all possible options**](https://github.com/FontCustom/fontcustom/blob/master/lib/fontcustom/templates/fontcustom.yml).

-The template will list [all possible options](https://github.com/FontCustom/fontcustom/blob/master/lib/fontcustom/templates/fontcustom.yml).
 Each option is also available as a dash-case command line flag (e.g.
 `--css-selector`) that overrides the config file.